ringarochkryss/bandwebsite/README.md

   * Fill in the booking form.

 #### Blackbox testing for User 3 = The "Just curious person":
-   * Access Music and Video easily
+   * Access and play Music and Video easily
    * Quickly learn more about the band on beginners level
    * Get useful links to learn more

----
+   >> Test all above on different Viewports

 #### Bugs during testing
-   * Main problems for testing was to get my style.CSS to work properly in C9.
-This was the problem:
+   * Bug found testing style.CSS and display it properly in C9.
+Problem description:
-   >> Once a setting in the CSS style file was made -changes wouldn't apply to the HTML even after alt F5 restarting the programme, etc
+   >> Once a setting in the style.css was made -changes wouldn't apply to the HTMLs even after alt F5, restarting the programme, changing class-names etc.
-   >> If to change a CSS class setting I had to rename the class and create a new class in the CSS file.
-   >> Sometimes CSS had to be written in the HTML to work.
+   >>  CSS had to be written in the HTML to work.

-   * Problem solving involved:
+   * Solutions:
-   >> Using a lot of Boostrap shorthand CSS in the Html for this project
+   >> Using a lot of Boostrap shorthand CSS in the Html:s (and somtimes also write the styles in the htmls).
-   >> Change to Visual Studio.
+   >> Changing to Visual Studio.

    * [Read more about this bug](https://community.c9.io/t/changes-to-files-arent-propagating/9677)

+---

 ### Endpoints
 Learn more about [endpoints](https://teamtreehouse.com/community/what-is-an-api-endpoint)